qaware/protocurl/README.md

 * repeated fields are simply repeated multiple times (instead of using an array) and they do not need to appear consecutively.
 * nested messages are described with `{ ... }` opening a new context and describing their fields recursively
-* scalar values are describes similar to JSON
+* scalar values are describes similar to JSON.
+Single and double quotes are both possible for strings.
 * enum values are referenced by their name
 * built-in messages (such
   as [google.protobuf.Timestamp](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Timestamp)